NatronGitHub/natron-python-scripting/Python_GUI/connectNodes/README.md

 # connectNodes

-Connects a node to another one in the Node Graph.
+Connects one node to another in the Node Graph.

 ### HOW TO USE IT